Find out the truth from attorneys working in the field.

 Debt can be an overwhelming burden.
 Between the collection calls, late notices, and the stress, it is all too easy to get frustrated.

-1. Myth: Your debts will “drop off” eventually, so why bother?
+1. Your debts will “drop off” eventually, so why bother?

-A lot of well-intentioned internet wisdom says ignoring a debt you can’t pay is OK since creditors are unlikely to take any real action and the debt will eventually drop off your credit score.
+A lot of well-intentioned internet wisdom says ignoring a debt you can’t pay is OK since creditors are unlikely to take any real action.

 Find out: How Long Will Debt Settlement Stay on Your Credit Score?